 When you sell an investment for more than you paid for it, your profit is considered a capital gain.
 If you’ve held the asset for a year or less, that’s a short-term gain.
 Any profit made after that time period is considered a long-term gain.

-Capital gains qualify for special tax consideration, so it’s important to understand the differences between short-term versus long-term capital gains and the ways in which you can minimize their effect on your tax bill.
+Capital gains qualify for special tax consideration, so it’s important to understand the differences.
+Here, we’ll lay out short-term vs. long term capital gains side-by-side, along with the ways you can minimize their effect on your tax bill.

 How much would you like to invest?

 Capital gains represent the positive difference between the purchase price of an asset and the sales price of an asset.
 If you buy an investment for $100 and sell it for $150, for example, your capital gain is $50.

 Capital gains are subject to federal taxes, but the tax rate depends on whether it is a short- or long-term capital gain.
 To quantify how long you’ve held an asset, you will typically count from after the day you acquired it and include the day you sold it.